barronbytes/ai-agent/README.md

 # AI Agent

 This project uses a pre-trained LLM to create an AI agent that assists with coding tasks.
-Users can provide command-line instructions for the program to analyze a codebae, identify issues, and apply corrections.
+Users can provide command-line instructions for the program to analyze a codebase, identify issues, and apply corrections.

 **Project Demo:**